 Transport links: Good.
 Chesterfield railway station is right next door, and the college is 12 miles south of the regional hub of Sheffield.
 The college also operates an extensive free bus service to all full time students, which covers much of the surrounding area.

-Bursaries: There are some available - see the college's bursaries and fees guide for more information.
+Bursaries: There are some available for those in financial hardship - see the college's bursaries and fees guide here for more information.